-Merkur Moustache & Beard Razor (907) is especially designed to fit into the tight areas of the faces to highlight beard and moustache grooming (also great for eyebrows!).
+Merkur Moustache & Beard Razor (907) is especially designed to fit into the tight areas of the face to highlight beard and moustache grooming (also great for eyebrows!).
 Double edge blade had two widths for greater flexibility in getting into tight spaces.
+It's also known as a narrow detailing razor, for precision shaping.
 W. Clement Stone used to buy his razor from us to keep his pencil-thin moustache pencil-thin!

 A BRIEF HISTORY OF MERKUR/SOLINGEN

 Merkur/Solingen was founded in 1896 by Emil Hermes but, because there are already other cutlery companies in Solingen with the name of Hermes, he registers the brand name as MERKUR, the Roman equivalent of the messenger of the gods, Hermes.

 The first razors for wet shaving already featured a safety comb, into which was clipped a removable wedge-shaped blade.
 Shortened to 4 cm, it was similar in form to a classic straight razor blade.
 However, it needed to be regularly sharpened.
 At the beginning of the 20th century, production began on very sharp, double edge razor blades, similar to those produced today.
 They reduced the risk of injury and when they were blunt they were cheap to replace.